 In total, immigrants account for about 6% of the labor force in Wisconsin.
 They often work in jobs where there is a growing need for workers, including in manufacturing and agriculture.
 As of 2015, 7.2% of the manufacturing workforce and 11.2% of ‘Agriculture, Forestry, Fishing & Hunting’ workforce was immigrants.

-Latinx are three times more likely to be uninsured than any racial or ethnic group in the United States.
-The U.S. Census Bureau’s American Community Survey reported that 81% of Latinx in Wisconsin between ages 18 and 64 do not have insurance for any number of reasons, including employment that doesn’t offer insurance and citizenship status.
+Latinos are three times more likely to be uninsured than any racial or ethnic group in the United States.
+The U.S. Census Bureau’s American Community Survey reported that 81% of Latinos in Wisconsin between ages 18 and 64 do not have insurance for any number of reasons, including employment that doesn’t offer insurance and citizenship status.

 Undocumented immigrants and their foreign-born children are not eligible for healthcare under the Affordable Care Act.
 Those who are college students may be able to get insurance through a student health plan.
 Health resources available to undocumented immigrants include community health clinics, free medical and dental school clinics, and hospital emergency rooms.